borismus/smus.com/notes_all.md

         Listen to me, I have the answers.

-Then, after writing the post, you have to rename the directory to reflect the slug since inevitably the title has changed: `mv how-to-fix-the-world how-to-slightly-improve-the-world`.
+After writing the post, the title will inevitably have changed, so I rename the slug to match: `mv how-to-fix-the-world how-to-slightly-improve-the-world`.
 Finally I publish and tweet, and hopefully the world becomes infinitesimally better.

+I once tried to [make it easier to keep a lightning-style link blog][link], but ended up scrapping the solution because it was buggy and required a Mac.

+[link]: /easier-link-blogging/

 ## Split markdown pages

-I wanted to reduce the barrier to writing by just top-posting to an existing file and have the engine automatically generate a slug based on the title and split the file into multiple pages.
-This is the conceptual inverse of [MultiMarkdown transclusion][mmd], which lets you create extra long articles from multiple markdown files.
-I've also refactored [Lightning][lightning] into classes, making it easier to add features in the future.
+My aim was to remove the up-front costs I described above.
+Appending to the top of an existing file and having the engine automatically generate a slug based on the title seemed like the right approach.
+This means that one markdown file results in multiple HTML pages.
+The latest [Lightning][lightning] has been updated with split markdown files, and refactored into classes, making it easier to add features in the future.
+To give a sense of what these split markdown files look like, take a look at [this file][notes-md].

-Split markdown files power two new sections on <http://smus.com>: a [book reviews section][books], and a [notes section][notes].
-I'm really hoping that this will encourage me to write shorter, more focused posts with increasing frequency.
-To give a sense of what these split markdown files look like, take a look at the [notes markdown][notes-md].
+Split markdown files power two new sections on this site: a [book reviews section][books], and a [notes section][notes].
+I'm hoping that this added convenience will encourage me to write shorter, more focused posts with increasing frequency.

 [mmd]: http://fletcher.github.io/MultiMarkdown-5/transclusion.html